 |The Liberty was present only on the barricades.|

 * - In reality, the transfer of "factories to the workers" would mean loss of control over those and others, and of the monopoly on power in the upshot: the economic independence generates the political!
-It is exactly for this reason why 'communist' bonzes were so afraid of 'revival of private property'.
-This slogan is no more than the 'decoy duck' under the one-party monopoly conditions.
+This is the second and main reason why 'communist' bonzes were so afraid of 'revival of private property', including the collective.
+This slogan is no more than the 'decoy duck' and unfeasible under the one-party monopoly conditions.

 The suggestible majority naively believes that electing the 'right' political party and the 'right' leader will fix all its problems and will lead to a 'bright future'.
 The cult of the leader and domination of ONE party can forcibly redistribute National resources and provide a social minimum, but equally they oppress the freedom of initiatives and a competitive spirit within a society, concentrating only on own safety and privileges.
 The concomitant imitation of the natural, fully-fledged development by means of delusional campaigns and the propaganda bluff only sets back the nation back by decades.
 Suffice it to recall the results of 'Food Programme' in the Soviet Union and the 'Great Leap Forward' in China.
 (Blessed are those of 'Great Leaders' who doesn't live to see a senile dementia!)
 Secondly, the unilaterality and subjectivity of decisions heighten contradictions in the society and the economy.
 When the imbalance is accumulating, it provokes economic crises, loss of trust of the population and the subsequent change of a regime.
 At last, in the absence of the health-enhancing interparty competition one-party monopolies decompose from the inside, they are not capable for self-renewal and are uncompetitive.
 And the imposed political regimes die away together with their despotic owners leaving behind the poverty-stricken and backward country.
 It is a natural mode of work of the one-party monopoly.
 It does not work in a different way!